Nightlife – After Dark on Bali

 For a somewhat more civilized evening out, you can have dinner and a couple of drinks at the bar at either TJ’s or KORI in Kuta, at the open street side bar at NERO Bali right opposite AROMAS Restaurant in Kuta, at the re-built MACCARONI CLUB in Kuta, at MADE’S WARUNG in Basangkasa

-One of the most "in" venues in Bali is KU DE TA right on the beach adjacent to the Oberoi hotel.
+One of the most “in” and upper class venues in Bali is KU DE TA right on the beach adjacent to the Oberoi hotel.
 This is the place to see and be seen, and from late afternoon there is a DJ providing rather noisy entertainment for Bali’s beautiful people.
 This is a great place to watch Bali’s famous sunsets, but expect to pay for a cocktail around US$10 and more.

 You’ll find a large and quite popular HARD ROCK CAFE right at the beginning of Kuta’s beach road with live music from 11 p.m. to 2 a.m.
 Expect to find many singles of all kinds here looking for company.
 If you think this is too noisy, too crowded, or the air-conditioning too cold for you, try the CENTER STAGE at the HARD ROCK RESORT located in the back of the CAFE.
 As the name implies, the band performs on a raised stage in the middle of the huge round lobby bar until 11:00 p.m.
 Both HARD ROCK outlets are expensive by Bali standards.